 Where possible, dietitians should be devising meal plans which avoid the combination of these above foods with rich calcium sources to optimise the absorption capacity.
 If dietary modification alone cannot meet the recommended nutritional targets, supplements are extremely valuable to address this deficit to ensure an ongoing and adequate supply of calcium and vitamin D are achieved.
-The dietitian’s decision to recommend supplements should be considered on a case by case basis.
+The dietitian’s decision to recommend supplements should be considered on a case-by-case basis.
 If supplements are necessary to offset dietary inadequacies, dietitians should be prioritising calcium citrate over calcium carbonate due to the superior 24% greater absorption capacity.

 Evidence on The Efficacy of Supplementation for Bone Health

 In a literature review by Van der Velde and colleagues, they summarised that elderly women were able to reduce their incidence of fractures by 30% when taking a combined daily supplement of calcium (500-1000mg/day) and vitamin D (250-1200 IU/day).
-A larger study which included 65-85-year-old male and female participants found similar positive outcomes when taking a combined calcium and vitamin D supplement over 5 years.
+A larger study that included 65-85-year-old male and female participants found similar positive outcomes when taking a combined calcium and vitamin D supplement over 5 years.
 It was concluded that this led to a 33% reduction in hip fractures.
-This illustrates that supplementation of calcium and vitamin D is a viable option which should be encouraged as required to promote bone health and reduce our client’s risk of developing osteoporosis and fractures in the future.
+This illustrates that supplementation of calcium and vitamin D is a viable option that should be encouraged as required to promote bone health and reduce our client’s risk of developing osteoporosis and fractures in the future.